 The following a is a sample Custom Script used to see if a particular screen is present.
 If it is not, the script writes a message to the console stating that the screen is bad and the logon connection is being released.
 This function is called from the "Reuse connect only if expression is true" control on the Pool Info dialog.

-20 Click OK to return to the Connection Info panel.
+- 20 Click OK to return to the Connection Info panel. - 21 Click Finish and the Logon Connection is saved.

 Maximizing Performance of 3270 Logon Connection